george-simon/python-api-challenge/README.md

 I was tasked to creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, I utilized a simple Python library, the OpenWeatherMap API, and a little common sense to create a representative model of weather across world cities.

 ### Part II - VacationPy
-Use jupyter-gmaps and the Google Places API to create a heat map that displays the humidity for every city from the part I of the homework.
+I was then tasked to use jupyter-gmaps and the Google Places API to create a heat map that displays the humidity for every city from the part I of the homework.
 Locate ideal weather conditions.
-Then utilize Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.
+Then utilize the Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.

 ## Final Analysis Observations
 ### Northern Hemisphere vs Southern Hemisphere - Max Temp vs. Latitude Linear Regression